Nikhil-Wani/Data-structure-and-algorithm/README.md

 # Data structure and algorithm in c++

-Data Structure is a way to store and organize data so that it can be used efficiently.
+Data Structure can be defined as the group of data elements which provides an efficient way of storing and organising data in the computer so that it can be used efficiently.
+Some examples of Data Structures are arrays, Linked List, Stack, Queue, etc. Data Structures are widely used in almost every aspect of Computer Science i.e. Operating System, Compiler Design, Artifical intelligence, Graphics and many more.

+Data Structures are the main part of many computer science algorithms as they enable the programmers to handle the data in an efficient way.
+It plays a vitle role in enhancing the performance of a software or a program as the main function of the software is to store and retrieve the user's data as fast as possible

 # Basic Terminology: